amoh-godwin/Articulae/mds/educative/views/listmodel.md

 `code3_delegate.txt`

-A ListView that uses a ListModel with many data roles.
-A header and a footer has been added to give the data more clarity
+A ListView that uses a ListModel with many data roles with a header and a footer